Alok-meena/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
 An interactive web-based Tic Tac Toe game created using HTML, CSS, and JavaScript.
 Enjoy a classic game of Tic Tac Toe in the browser .

+This one i learnt fromm youtube fronm code with harry channel .
 <hr>
 You can play the game here ---------> https://alok-meena.github.io/Tic_Tac_Toe/